Find and compare the best freelance software for your small business—from organization tools, to finance tools, and more.

 HoneyBook has a single, integrated format for the entire proposal-contract-invoice process.
 It’s also a seamless online payment software that lets you accept payments via ACH transfer or credit cards.

-Since everything is all at once, in one place, you’ll be far less likely to miss anything—and your clients are less likely to miss stuff, too!
+Since everything is all in one place, you’ll be far less likely to miss anything—and your clients are less likely to miss stuff, too!
 In addition to the simple invoicing process, you can also set up automated payment reminders to go out to your clients on the days surrounding a payment due date, taking that task off your plate while still making sure you get paid.

 This classic standby is an oldie but a goodie.
 It’s completely free, and it does the trick if you’re not keen on dishing out money for extra software tools right now.
 If you want something fast and reliable, without any bells and whistles at all, then PayPal will be perfect for you.

 Stripe is known for its clean and easy-to-use interface.
 Stripe is more easily “brandable” than Paypal, so if you’d prefer to have your branding more customized, this is the freelance software for you.

 Taxes are just one of those things.
 Nobody enjoys filing taxes (or if they insist they do… they’re joking, right?!), but one way or another, it has to get done.